 Tulsa women make second-ever NCAA tournament appearance, first since 2006

-Matilda Mossman is in her third season at The University of Tulsa after being appointed as the head women's basketball coach on March 22, 2011.
+Matilda Mossman is in her fourth season at The University of Tulsa after being appointed as the head women's basketball coach on March 22, 2011.
 Mossman took over a five-win team and in just her second year won a conference championship and advanced to the NCAA Tournament.

 In her first season at the helm of the program, the Hurricane posted 13 wins, finished league play with an 8-8 record and a sixth-place league finish, which was the best since 2006.